r-spatial/rgee/README.md

 ## What is Google Earth Engine?

-[Google Earth Engine](https://earthengine.google.com/) is a cloud-based platform that lets users access a petabyte-scale archive of remote sensing data and run geospatial analysis on Google's infrastructure.
-Currently, Google offers support only for Python and JavaScript. `rgee` fills the gap **by providing support for R!**.
-Below you will find the comparison between the syntax of `rgee` and the two other Google-supported client libraries.
+[Google Earth Engine](https://earthengine.google.com/) is a cloud-based platform that enables users to access a petabyte-scale archive of remote sensing data and conduct geospatial analysis on Google's infrastructure.
+Currently, Google offers support only for Python and JavaScript. `rgee` fills that gap **by providing support for R!**.
+Below, you will find a comparison between the syntax of `rgee` and the two other client libraries supported by Google.

 <table>
 <tr>